-After visiting the city of Oaxaca for a collective total of about 9+months + now living here full-time, I've tried almost every Oaxaca mezcaleria in the Centro.
+After spending years in Oaxaca, I've made it my mission to visit just about every Oaxaca mezcaleria in the Centro.
 I’ve narrowed down my list of favorites, each with their own vibe, depending on your mood.

 I think mezcal is one of the most delicious things I’ve ever tasted.
 (I love mezcal so much, I did an intensive Oaxaca mezcal tour to visit some of the best and most traditional palenques & distilleries in the region.)
 And it’s also the most fun thing to sample because the variations are endless.
 The type of maguey, the fermenting methods, the earth where the agave is grown, and the pots used to distill the spirit all add their own flavors.

 Check out my list below of the best mezcal bars in Oaxaca.
 It also may be smart to start with in the order I present them - that way you can learn a bit about mezcal first, and you’ll enjoy each tasting more along the way.

 Oaxaca Mezcaleria List to Taste the Best Mezcal

 A couple years ago, I finally visited Mezcaloteca for a tasting when a friend was in town, and really enjoyed it.
-Even though I consider myself well seasoned in the ways of mezcal (I already knew how it was made, the difference between espadin and wild varieties, etc), I still learned a bunch of new things, and left with a more comprehensive perspective about mezcal in Mexico.
+Even though I had already studied about about mezcal at that point (I already knew how it was made, the difference between espadin and wild varieties, etc), I still learned a bunch of new things, and left with a more comprehensive perspective about mezcal in Mexico.

 For example, that was the first time I learned that aged mezcal (reposado and añejo varieties) are not actually considered mezcal, and you can tell if the alcohol content is correct in a bottle of mezcal if you shake it and see bubbles.

 So whether you’re a complete newbie or a bit of a mezcal connoisseur I recommend you start with a tasting at Mezcaloteca and round out your knowledge so you can appreciate all the other tastings.